Director of Education

 Colleen Barber is excited to be teaching at the Mosesian Center in visual arts.
 In 2015, she completed a masters program for visual arts education at Tufts University.
-She has been teaching art k-12 in the Waltham Public Schools for the past two years.
+She has been teaching art k-12 in the Waltham Public Schools for the past five years.
 Outside of the classroom, Colleen enjoys photography, music and spending time with her corgi, Ruby!

 Cat Bennett is a graduate of McGill University in Montreal with a major in Art History.
 She worked for 5 years at The National Film Board of Canada in the animation department before moving to Boston.
 As a freelancer, she made short animations for CBC-Sesame Street, Nickelodeon-TV, WGBH-Nova and others.
 She was a successful illustrator for over 30 years.
 Her editorial work appeared in The Boston Globe, The Atlantic, The New York Times, Time Magazine and many other publications.
 She also did illustrations for children’s educational books for Houghton Mifflin, Harcourt Brace, Scholastic and other publishers.
 Cat has written three books, The Confident Creative, Making Art a Practice, and The Drawing Club of Improbable Dreams, all published by Findhorn Press.
 She has written about art for the Huffington Post and given art workshops in London, Greece, Washington, D.C. and Boston.
 Cat is presently engaged in making small paintings and prints for her new online shop, Cat Bennett / Studio B. Cat believes drawing is good for the soul and has taught drawing exploration at the Center since it opened.